EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 split pea soup for lunch, then had sashimi and some tamago sushi for dinner.
 So good!

+### Day 509

+Soylent for lunch today and then for dinner, five guys because I had to go out to buy shampoo anyway.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/